Revere man blacks out after leaving hospital, crashes through front of Melrose home

-Authorities responding around 11:30 a.m. to a crash on East Emerson Street found a grey sedan sticking out of the front of a three-story home.
+Police responded at around 11:30 a.m. to a crash on East Emerson Street and found a grey sedan sticking out of the front of a three-story home.

-The driver, a 25-year-old Revere man, told 7News that he had just left Melrose-Wakefield Hospital after having blood drawn when he lost consciousness, veered off the road and crashed.

 No injuries were reported.
 A tow truck has since pulled the totalled vehicle out of the home.